iamyaswanth/k8s_setup/README.md

 This repository will be updated without any prior notice.
 * All the content related to kubernetes has been taken from https://kubernetes.io/docs/home/ and content related to vagrant is taken from https://www.vagrantup.com/.

+# Support:
+For any suggestions/clarifications please drop a mail to iamyaswanth@gmail.com.
+All queries will be addressed.